List of Responding Schools

 There is not a formal faculty pro bono policy, but the annual report of the faculty to the Dean of the Law School includes a request for information about pro bono service.

-Several of the in-house projects are supervised by faculty or administrators.
-In addition, students often assist faculty members with their pro bono projects, which often take the form of research and publication.
+Students often assist faculty members with their pro bono projects, which often take the form of research and publications.

 Faculty who are members of the New York State Bar provide free legal advice to guests at Loaves and Fishes, the local soup kitchen.